Aveline-art/studious-lamp/index.md

 ---
 # Hello World,

 I am Nadia, the ArtorSaki bard!
-If you are here because you want to create a *new* project page, this is a friendly reminder to have the information listed below before getting started with the Artorsaki Project Card Conjuration Wizard.
+If you are here because you want to create a *new* project page, this is a friendly reminder to have the information listed below before starting the Artorsaki Project Card Conjuration Wizard.
 Otherwise, the Wizard can be found [here](/studious-lamp/artorsaki).

 - name of the project
 - description